thecarlover/thecarlover/README.md

 - 👋 Hi, I’m @thecarlover
 - 👀 I’m interested in ...
+Artificial Intlligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Software developing
-- 📫 How to reach me ...
+- i love car
+- my fantasy is to drive a lambo

 <!---
 thecarlover/thecarlover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.